dart-archive/www.dartlang.org/src/site/support/faq.markdown

 ### Q. I have a large application written in GWT.
 How do I port it to Dart?

 Java and Dart are syntactically similar, so this might be easier than you think.
-You can rely on Dart Editor to flag any syntax problems.
+You can rely on the [Dart analyzer][dartanalyzer] to flag any syntax problems.
 Alternatively, you may consider porting one feature at a time to Dart and using the [JavaScript interoperability library][jsinterop] as the common middle ground.
 Be sure to watch our Google I/O 2012 talk <a